-Banking Angle – what is the banking angle and why is it important?
+So, let’s see what the banking angle is and why it is so important.

 When a car travels without skidding around an unbanked curve, the static frictional force between the tires and the road provides the centripetal force.
 But the wear and tear of tires caused by this friction increases the maintenance cost of the vehicles and increases the risk of sudden accidents at the curved points of the roads.